Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_lib.rst

 .. js:function:: length(Collection<T> values)
 .. js:function:: length(T[] values)

-    Returns the length of the passed collection or array.
+    It returns the length of the passed collection or array.

     :rtype: int